A short biography of my life with a scientific emphasis…

 Next, I joined Christopher Schneider’s lab at Boston University to pursue a PhD.
 The primary thrust of my dissertation aimed at identifying genes and loci involved in the evolution of anolis lizards.
 Chris and I collaborated with Hopi Hoekstra and Jonathan Losos on this project, and I had a great time working with their students and post docs at Harvard.
 I also continued to collaborate with Travis and contributed to some papers describing a new approach for identifying and sequencing homologus loci (e.g., ultra conserved elements) across deep evolutionary time scales.
 For that project, Brant Faircloth and I wrote the post processing and tree building pipeline.
 I learned a lot from Brant and he helped me discover github and writing open source code.
 I also collaborated with Sean Mullen on a project investigating the genomics of adaptation in heliconious butterflies.
 While at Boston University, I also wooed and wed my wife Christine.

-I graduated this summer (2013) and am currently working a short six month post doc in computational genomics at the California Academy of Sciences.
-I’m working with Brian Simison, Shannon Bennett, and Durrell Kapan on projects ranging from turtle evolution to Drosophila population genomics.
-This spring I start a new Post Doc in Sarah Tishkoff’s lab at the University of Pennsylvania.
-There I’ll be working on demography and local adaptation in human populations in Africa.
+I graduated in 2013 and did a short six month post doc in computational genomics at the California Academy of Sciences.
+I’m worked with Brian Simison, Shannon Bennett, and Durrell Kapan on projects ranging from turtle evolution to Drosophila population genomics.
+This spring I started a new Post Doc in Sarah Tishkoff’s lab at the University of Pennsylvania.
+There I’ll be working on the genomics of demography and local adaptation in human populations in Africa.